Are you planning your first trip to Las Vegas, hoping to avoid common rookie mistakes? If so, you’re not alone.

 See Also: If you decide to check it out, I recommend reviewing my list of things to do on Fremont Street besides gambling and my favorite historic things to see on Fremont Street!

 Thinking she’s into you: This one is for the guys.
-Gentlemen, if you’re approached by a member of the opposite sex while sitting at the bar or at a slot machine, it’s not safe to assume she is speaking to you due to your good looks, charm, and intellect.
-In fact, it’s safe to assume she’s a lady of the night.
+Gentlemen, if you’re approached by a member of the opposite gender while sitting at the bar or at a slot machine, it’s not safe to assume she is speaking to you due to your good looks, charm, and intellect.
+It’s safe to assume she’s a lady of the night.

 Taking the red-eye flight home: While an overnight flight allows you to save a few bucks while simultaneously gaining a full “extra day” at the tail end of your trip, I recommend against it.
 Trust me, there are few things less enjoyable than arriving at the airport for a 1 am flight home when you’re sweaty, exhausted, and coming off a chemical buzz.
 Spend up for a respectable flight time.